“Father, into your hands I commend my spirit.” Luke 23:46

 Fathers loom large in our lives, and that’s true whether they were good fathers or bad fathers, whether they were present or absent, living or dead.
 Just think of your own experience of “Father.”

 That was certainly true of Jesus.
 You will remember of course that Jesus had two daddies.
 We don’t know the exact mechanics of his conception, but we do know that he had a conventional father, Joseph, who raised him just as other fathers raise their children.
-And the gospels tell us that, sometime early in his life, Jesus came to know a heavenly Father, that he turned to again and again to guide his life.
-As we’ve heard in this Passion story, this Father also guided his death.
+And the gospels tell us that, sometime early in his life, Jesus came to know a heavenly Father, that he turned to again and again to guide his way through life.
+As we’ve heard in this Passion story, this Father also guided his way through death.

 After Jesus’ death, the evangelists see in his story echoes of prophecy suggesting that Jesus was fulfilling a divine plan.
 Some have taken this into the bizarre notion that Jesus’ Father required his death as satisfaction for sin.